×

 Adult Inpatient Psychiatric Unit (AIPU)

-The Adult Inpatient Psychiatric Unit (AIPU) is a 20-bed acute inpatient psychiatric treatment unit located at the Sanford South University Medical Center in Fargo, ND.
-This rotation will span 3-6 months based on the intern’s schedule at their Primary Site and will take place one day per week.
+The Adult Inpatient Psychiatric Unit is a 10-bed acute inpatient psychiatric treatment unit located at the Sanford South University Medical Center in Fargo, ND.
 This is an adult facility treating patients 18 years and older.
 The AIPU patient population has variability in socioeconomic status, as well as diversity, ethnicity, and multicultural issues.
 Many patients treated in this setting have high comorbidity with substance use disorders.
 Psychology services are an integral part of Inpatient Psychiatric Services.
 Psychology receives requests for consultation from the AIPU psychiatry partners.
-Psychologists offer evaluations for assistance with diagnostic clarification with complex patient presentations and to initiate therapy while patients are on the unit.
-Psychological testing is appropriate at times, and this service uses the MMPI-3 and MCMI-IV.
-Interns will have the opportunity to facilitate a group each day they are on rotation at this location.
+Interns participate in evaluations for assistance with diagnostic clarification with complex patient presentations and to initiate therapy while patients are on the unit.
+Psychological testing is appropriate at times, and the AIPU uses the MMPI-3 and MCMI-IV.
+Interns will have the opportunity to facilitate a group when they are on rotation at this location.

 Consult Liaison Hospital Service (CLHS)

 This specialty service is located at the Sanford Children’s Hospital in Fargo, ND, which is the only Level II Pediatric Trauma unit in the state of North Dakota.
 Patients include children from birth to age 18 and parents of children currently in the hospital.
 The service area for the Children’s Hospital is the entire state of North Dakota, Northern Minnesota, Eastern Montana, and Northern South Dakota; therefore, individuals from both urban and rural areas, as well as from tribal communities are encountered at this facility.
 In the hospital environment, interns will be a member of a large, multi-disciplinary team consisting of pediatricians, critical care physicians, neonatologists, nurse practitioners, pediatric subspecialist providers, case managers, chaplains, nurses, speech therapists, physical and occupational therapists, dieticians, and medical residents.
-Interns will complete inpatient consultations and patient follow-up visits, which includes completing assessments and providing guidance for patients who have experienced a traumatic injury, assessing and providing disposition for patients admitted following a suicide attempt, completing NICU family support consults and visits, and conducting consultations for new diagnoses and medical non-adherence.
-Patient presentations and conditions vary considerably between cases, but common mental health diagnoses and health conditions include adjustment disorders, depression, anxiety, acute trauma reaction, acute suicidality, traumatic injuries from accidents, traumatic brain injuries, complex broken bones, Crohn’s disease, diabetes, and Functional Neurological Disorders.
+Interns will complete inpatient consultations and patient follow-up visits, which includes completing assessments and providing guidance for patients who have experienced a traumatic injury, assessing, and providing disposition for patients admitted following a suicide attempt, completing NICU family support consults and visits, and conducting consultations for new diagnoses and medical non-adherence.
 Interns will learn psychological first aid strategies, behavior modification techniques, and cognitive behavioral therapy strategies, as well as utilize mindfulness-based skills when working with NICU families.
 Interns will become familiar with the Columbia Suicide Screener, PHQ-9, GAD-7, Edinburgh Postnatal Depression Screening and STEEP screener as nursing evaluations of these assessments often result in a referral for psychological consultation.